 "In American literature, African American male writers justifiably write books about their oppression," she says.
 "Confronting the oppressor who is white male or white woman.
 It's race.
 And the person who defines you under those circumstances is a white mind - tells you whether you're worthy or what have you.
 And as long as that's your preoccupation, you're defending yourself against that.
 Reacting to it.
 Reacting to the definition - saying it's not true.
 African American women never do that.
 They never write about white men.
 I couldn't care less - I didn't want to spend my energy refuting that gaze."

+I think about how the climate scientist, or the evolutionary biologist living in Tennessee must feel, and I find some sympathy.
 So much of black intellectual life is wasted in disabuse, in explaining yourself to other people, as opposed to yourself.

 Above all, I think this is the case for HBCUs.
 It wasn't like we didn't talk about racism at Howard -- where Toni Morrison attended -- but we never had to explain.
 And we were free to consider the geography of ourselves, to understand ourselves as another country.
 I remember going to the CSA (Caribbean Students Association) parties.
 It was like some other parallel world.
 Or watching the fraternities and sororities come out in the Spring, something I had no understanding of at all.

 Then it's over, and it will never happen again.
 Instead you find yourself for the umpteenth explaining that there were no black Confederates.
 This actually happened to me last week.
 I couldn't even speak.
 I told them "Go see Kevin."